|Men's Basketball » Schedule » Roster » News » Coaches » 2013-14 Season Statistics||VALPOATHLETICS.COM|

 In his early coaching years, Drew had an opportunity to assist the well-respected Dale Brown at Louisiana State from 1972-1976.
 Prior to his days at LSU, Drew spent the 1971-1972 season as an assistant at Washington State University.
 A native of Saint Louis, Drew earned a Doctorate in educational administration from Andrews University in Berrien Springs, Michigan in 1983.
 He achieved a Bachelor of Arts in physical education and social studies at William Jewell (Mo.)
 College in 1966 before completing his Master of Arts in education at Washington (Mo.)
 University in 1968.

 In August of 1995, Drew served as Head Coach of the Athletes in Action European Tour Team which traveled to Germany, Macedonia, Bulgaria and Greece.
 The AIA team consisted of two players from Duke University, the University of Tennessee and the University of Miami, along with two Valpo players, Chris Ensminger and Bryce Drew.

-Drew had 32 players go on to play professional basketball or baseball, including his son, Bryce Drew, who was drafted 16th in the first round of the 1998 NBA Draft by the Houston Rockets.
+Coach Drew has had 32 players, including Ensminger and his son Bryce, go on to play professional basketball or baseball in the last 17 years, and Bryce was drafted 16th in the first round of the 1998 NBA Draft by the Houston Rockets.
 The 1998 draft also included Drew’s son-in-law, Casey Shaw out of Toledo University, who was taken 37th by the Philadelphia 76ers.

-Drew and his wife, Janet, have three grown children, Scott, Dana and Bryce, and have seven grandchildren.
+Drew and his wife, Janet, have three grown children, Scott, Dana and Bryce, and have six grandchildren.